dongwookang95/WebCheck/Readme.md

 #Overview
 - Scraping a website to check update
 - Automatic notification to your phone
-- Working with cloud server(DigitalOcean)
+- Cloud server(DigitalOcean)

 #How it works
 - Worked with puppeteer to get the headless browser for scrapping
-- Working with cloud server (DigitalOcean)
+- Working with cloud server not on physical server
 - Used Docker to deliver software to the cloud server
-- Implemented twilio API to get the sms message when the website has update
+- Implemented twilio API to get the sms notification when the website has update